Have an interview with Deloitte Consulting coming up? If so, you’ll want to know what to expect and how to prepare.

 Share any assumptions you’ve made to reach your recommendation and also any associated risks.
 This shows you’ve thought more broadly about the problem in the context of the business as a whole.

 While case interviews can feel daunting, try not to panic.
 Viewing the case as a business conversation that showcases your ability to think through a problem, rather than as something that must be solved, can ease the pressure.

 As part of the final round assessment, Deloitte Consulting uses group case interviews.

 As many of the top consulting firms don’t use group case interviews, candidates can be unsure of what to expect.
 But, don’t worry, we’ve got you covered!

 What Happens In the Deloitte Group Case Interview

-In the Deloitte group case interview you’ll be organized into a group with 3-6 other candidates.
+In Deloitte group case interviews you’ll be organized into a group with 3-6 other candidates.
 The group will be presented with information about a case that they’ll need to work together to solve.

 - For the first 10 minutes, you’ll work alone, or in a pair, to review the information and prepare your thoughts.

 - The group will then discuss the problem for 20 minutes, sharing analysis, and preparing a recommendation for the client.
 During this discussion, interviewers will observe the group to see how you interact with each other.